Sphinx (search engine)

 Sphinx is a fulltext search engine that provides text search functionality to client applications.

 Overview

 Sphinx can be used either as a stand-alone server or as a storage engine ("SphinxSE") for the MySQL family of databases.

-When run as a standalone server Sphinx operates similar to a DBMS and can communicate with MySQL, MariaDB and PostgreSQL through their native protocols or with any ODBC-compliant DBMS via ODBC.
+When run as a stand-alone server, Sphinx operates like a DBMS and can communicate with MySQL, MariaDB, and PostgreSQL through their native protocols or with any ODBC-compliant DBMS via ODBC.

 MariaDB, a fork of MySQL, is distributed with SphinxSE.

 SphinxAPI

 If Sphinx is run as a stand-alone server, it is possible to use SphinxAPI to connect an application to it.
-Official implementations of the API are available for PHP, Java, Perl, Ruby and Python languages.
-Unofficial implementations for other languages, as well as various third party plugins and modules are also available.
-Other data sources can be indexed via pipe in a custom XML format.
+Official implementations of the API are available for PHP, Java, Perl, Ruby, and Python languages.
+Unofficial implementations for other languages, as well as various third-party plugins and modules, are also available.
+Other data sources can be indexed via a pipe in a custom XML format.

 SphinxQL

 The Sphinx search daemon supports the MySQL binary network protocol and can be accessed with the regular MySQL API and/or clients.
 Sphinx supports a subset of SQL known as SphinxQL.
 It supports standard querying of all index types with SELECT, modifying RealTime indexes with INSERT, REPLACE, and DELETE, and more.